cheonjaeung/buildconfig-gradle-plugin/README.md

 }
 ```

-Then, the `BuildMetadata` class will be generated in `com.example.app.build` package.
+The `BuildMetadata` class will be generated in `com.example.app.build` package.

 ```java
 package com.example.app;